eginwong/course-notes/cloud/azure/AZ-203/connect-to-and-consume-azure-services-and-third-party-services.md

 - `search` will look in searchable fields, indices
 - `filter` will apply a boolean predicate
 - some questions related to API; note patterns in the API instead

+# Message-based Solutions
+- don't expect that the message is returned,
+- REST vs message
+  - synchronous, public facing API
+- transferring data within Azure region, inbound data transfer, and message storage is free, but outbound data transfer you have to pay for

 # Self-research